Human Resources Development

 Sewing processes require a high level of sewing skills, and so the skill level of workers needs to be enhanced.
 It is also necessary to improve complex sewing elements, reduce the difficulty of product sewing, and raise quality and productivity.

-Until now, each Toyota Boshoku group company had its own evaluation standards, but there were no evaluation standards that measured skill levels using the same yardstick across the entire Toyota Boshoku group.
+Until now, each Toyota Boshoku group company had its own evaluation standards, but there were no common evaluation standards that measured skill levels across the entire Toyota Boshoku group.
 Therefore, in order to clarify and unify the skill levels, we have created a sewing skills certification system that can be used at all plants, with sewing skill evaluation levels from Level 1 to Level 4.
 This system has been in operation since fiscal 2025.

 Improving quality and productivity in sewing